crewjam/dev/README.md

    allows those systems to manage user accounts.
  - We have a dynamic team that produces ad-hoc applications from time to time.

-In addition we have production systems that use Elasticsearch, Cassandra and Mongodb and we want to understand how those systems might work in a Docker/CoreOS landscape.
+Although not critical to the program, we have production systems that use Elasticsearch, Cassandra and Mongodb and we want to understand how those systems might work in this landscape.

 Here is what the architecture looks like:

   ![architecture](doc/architecture.jpeg)

-*Main* nodes (I accidentally wrote "master" on the drawing but I'm too lazy to fix it) run CoreOS and etcd and docker containers as coordinated by fleet.
+**main** nodes (I accidentally wrote "master" on the drawing -- TODO fix it) run CoreOS and etcd and docker containers as coordinated by fleet.
-*worker* nodes are just like main nodes except they do not run etcd (they run etcd-amb instead). *data* nodes run CoreOS but they run a dedicated task (i.e. being an elasticsearch data node) via docker launched by systemd.
+**worker** nodes are just like main nodes except they do not run etcd (they run etcd-amb instead). **data** nodes run CoreOS but they run a dedicated task (i.e. being an elasticsearch data node) via docker launched by systemd.

-In this configuration the main nodes are in a fixed-size autoscaling (between 3 and 9 machines).
+In this configuration the main nodes are in a fixed-size autoscaling group (CoreOS recommend at least three but not more than 9 machines).
 The worker nodes are in an autoscaling group that can grow and shrink as needed, possibly with automation.
 The data nodes are in an autoscaling group whose size changes manually.